 Obtaining an SSL certificate provides an additional layer of protection by verifying the identity of the website’s owner, thus ensuring users stay safe while browsing the website’s pages or submitting personal information via forms on the website itself.

-Common types of Malware and Viruses that affect WordPress Sites?
+What are the common types of malware and viruses that affect WordPress sites?

 WordPress sites are susceptible to various malware and viruses, which can cause problems for the site owner.